-To arrange nonemergency medical transport to the Parton Center for Health and Wellness or to the Porter Medical Center, please call 802.443.5133.
+To arrange nonemergency medical transport to the Center for Health and Wellness or to the Porter Medical Center, please call 802.443.5133.
 If it's an emergency, dial 911.
 If you reside off campus and need emergency medical assistance, call 911.

 Students should plan to use the local transportation service for appointments in town.
-Addison County Transit Resources or ACTR runs a service and students can ride for free.
-Students can also contact their Commons office for more information.
+Tri-Valley Transit (formerly ACTR) runs a service and students can ride for free.
+Students can also contact their Student Life office for more information.